top of page

 Day Center

 We provide a welcoming environment for families to stay during the day while they are in our shelter program.
-Our center includes a living room and kitchen area, laundry services, TV, computer, internet, and toys and books for children.
-This also gives families a mailing address to assist in housing.
+Our center includes laundry services, a shower, a living room and kitchen area, a TV, computer, internet, toys, and books for children.
+It also gives families a mailing address where they can receive their mail.
+Families also receive case management at the day center and have access to a wide variety of resources to help them seek employment, housing, health care, and other services they may need.

 Stabilization

-We provide ongoing case management support to help families remain stable in their homes through life coaching, budgeting, and tenancy education.
+We provide ongoing case management support to help families remain stable in their homes.
+Our case manager will perform ongoing basic health screenings, employment and housing barrier assessments, provide

 bottom of page